brakhane/Orisa/orisa/privacy.md

 __**Where is the data stored?**__

-The data is stored on server located within the EU.
+The data is stored on servers located within the EU.

 __**Who has access to the information?**__